kstenerud/concise-encoding/cbe-specification.md

 The version specifier is an unsigned [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) with a value greater than 0, representing which version of this specification it adheres to.

-The version specifier is mandatory.
+The version specifier is mandatory, unless all parties have agreed to omit the specifier and use a specific version.

-Note: Because CBE places the version as the first byte in a document, the version value 0x76 is invalid.
-If 0x76 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `v` (0x76) as its first byte.
+Note: Because CBE places the version as the first byte in a document, the version value 99 is invalid.
+If 99 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `c` (0x63, or 99) as its first byte.

 ### Maximum Depth

-Since nested objects (in containers such as maps and lists) are possible, it is necessary to impose an arbitrary depth limit to insure interoperability between implementations.
+Since nested objects (in containers such as maps and lists) are possible, it is necessary to impose an arbitrary depth limit to ensure interoperability between implementations.
 For the purposes of this spec, that limit is 1000 levels of nesting from the top level container to the most nested object (inclusive), unless both sending and receiving parties agree to a different maximum depth.

 ### Maximum Length